An analytical optimization of plasma density profiles for downramp injection in laser wake-field acceleration: PIC simulations, discussion, conclusions and outlook

 \section{PIC simulations, discussion, conclusions and outlook}

-Particle In Cell (PIC) simulations with an equivalent 1D geometry were conducted with the FBPIC \cite{FBPIC} code.
-Although FBPIC is embedded in a quasi-3D geometry \cite{CalderCirc}, the conducted simulations were designed in order to make transverse effects completely negligible.
+To check the validity of the plane model and derive the details of the corresponding WFAs, we first ran Particle In Cell (PIC) simulations with an equivalent 1D geometry (and the same input data) with the FBPIC \cite{FBPIC} code.
+Then we ran quasi 3D simulations with the plane wave replaced by more realistic Gaussian beams with various waists $w_0$, in order to assess the usefulness of the model also with transverse effects included in the dynamics.
+Although FBPIC is embedded in a quasi-3D geometry \cite{CalderCirc}, the first simulations were designed in order to make transverse effects completely negligible.
 This was achieved by setting a plane-wave distribution of the injected laser pulse, inside a simulated cylinder moving at the speed of light, having radius $R_{cyl}=440 \mu m$ and length $L_{cyl}=90 \mu m$.
 This ensured that boundary effects did not modify the plasma dynamics around the simulation cylinder axis, where the fields and the particles distribution were extracted.
 The longitudinal grid resolution was of $dz=\lambda/32$, with cell aspect-ratio radial-to longitudinal of $dr:dz=800:1$.
 The time step was $dt=dz/c$, and the number of simulated macroparticles per cell was of 192~ppc.